phpearth/docs/oop/design-patterns/object-pool.md

----
-title: "Object Pool Design Pattern in PHP"
+# Object Pool Design Pattern in PHP
-updated: "March 10, 2017"
-permalink: "/articles/object-oriented-programming/design-patterns/object-pool/"
-redirect_from: "/faq/object-oriented-programming/design-patterns/object-pool/"
----

 Object pool pattern is a software creational design pattern which is used in situations where the cost of initializing a class instance is high.
 It can offer